 Sidereal Year The time taken by the center of the sun’s disc, departing eastward from the ecliptic meridian of a given star, to return to the same; being at present 365.2564 days.
 As a Hindu value gives 365.25868 and the Surya-Siddhanta gives 365.2587565 (SD 1:665), does this indicate a slow slackening of the earth’s speed of rotation, thus lengthening the day?

-Also used in The Secret Doctrine to mean the precessional year.
+Also used in The Secret Doctrine to mean the precessional cycle.
 See also EQUINOX

 Si-dzang.
 See HSI-TSANG